Coimbatore To Munnar Is Better Than Kochi To Munnar

 So, if you are planning to visit Munnar, and you have the flexibility to choose, choose Coimbatore to Munnar.
 The usual and often frequented Kochi to Munnar road holds no charm.

-If you want to do a road trip from Kochin, I rather suggest you do Kochi to Alleppey.
-Watch this youtube video:
+If you want to do a road trip from Kochin, I rather suggest you go to Kochi to Alleppey.
+Watch this YouTube video:

 Also, read my Munnar travel blog.
 From my 2-day (very carefully planned) stay there I have created a list of top things, where to stay there and other useful tips.